angrybacon/doomsday-wiki/markdown/articles/2022/02/09/axionmegareport.md

 our Doomsday.
 Shit, the one out I didn't consider!
 What was worth noting was my hand at this point was a Daze and a very sad Pact of Negation (so maybe I was more protected than I let on, but only a little).

-Anyways we were still in the game with a 2 in 5 chance to get there with Ideas or Edge into Ideas but alas we were greeted in our draw step by our dear old fishy friend.
+Anyways we were still in the game with a 25%-ish chance to get there with Ideas or Edge into Ideas but alas we were greeted in our draw step by our dear old fishy friend.
 Ah well, close game for sure!

 Game 3 I am starting to shake somewhat.
 Now I don't usually intake caffeine at all and that energy drink